 A single verse can’t speak my love for you;

 So here’s a couplet — if two lines will do.

 Why don’t I send my poems to you, Pontilian, you’d learn?

 It’s so that you, Pontilian, don’t send me yours in turn.

 Virgil took Ennius’s poetry and made from it

 What all good doctors make — gold out of shit.

 cui tamen ingenii tam fit inane caput.

-‘Nature abhors a vacuum’, you say, my dear?
+‘Nature abhors a vacuum’, Marcus.
+Is that what you say?

 The fact that there’s a vacuum in your head is clear as day.